 Distance from London: 90 mins on the train

 Why go?
 Over the past few years, Hastings has made quite a name for itself as an art lover’s heaven and cultural hotspot.
 The city has become quite hip, with a thriving art scene, plenty of artisan shops and boutiques, as well as trendy restaurants.
 The pier has also undergone a major £14 million renovation, and helped turning the city into a busy seaside resort.
-Visiting off-season has the advantage that you don’t have to deal with crowds, but can still admire the natural beauty while shopping for art in the many galleries.
+Visiting off-season during a winter getaway from London has the advantage that you don’t have to deal with crowds, but can still admire the natural beauty while shopping for art in the many galleries.

 Don’t miss: Only a short 20-min train ride to the East brings you to the small town of Rye, which is famous for its cobbled streets lined with half-timbered houses which date back to Medieval times.
 The annual Rye Bay Scallop Week takes place in late February, so if you are a scallop fan, you should plan your getaway to coincide with this event.
 The town makes for a nice detour trip from Hastings to peek inside the many little shops and to explore the nearby dunes at Camber, Rye Bay and Romney Marsh on a nice winter walk.